Skip to content

 2. Enable logging.

-3. Set Services to HTTP and HTTPS.
+3. Set services to HTTP and HTTPS.

-4. Select Web Policy.
+4. Select web policy.

-5. Keep Block QUIC protocol enabled.
+5. Leave Block QUIC protocol enabled.

 6. Enable Scan HTTP and decrypted HTTPS.